radius75/GUI64/README.md

 $8000 - $9000 : string list for drive 8<br>
 $9000 - $a000 : string list for drive 9

+# Changes in Version 1.1 (Work in Progress)
+* I am currently working on a file viewer within GUI64 which lets you look into files either in text mode or in hex mode.
+* A new menu item in the disk browser window for credits info
+* Rearrangement of the memory map.
+For example, graphics data (char sets and sprites) are now copied to the RAM under the kernal when GUI64 starts.
+There will be a free area in RAM dedicated to applications.

 # Future Plans
-The next big leap will be to make a cartridge version of GUI64.
+The next big leap will be a cartridge version of GUI64.
 But for this, I'll have to get familiar with C64 cartridge programming.
 Other plans:
 * improve keyboard input
 * long button press on controls (e.g., updown control or scrollbar arrows)